 This Planning Board Draft Amendment presents the results of the Planning Board's evaluation of 31 historic resources (two districts and 29 sites) located primarily in the upper portion of Planning Area 15 (Patuxent).
 The Amendment also includes an area history and identifies resources for future evaluation.
 The Planning Board recommends that two districts and 10 sites be designated on the Master Plan for Historic Preservation, that 19 sites not be designated, and that staff and the County Council take up the issue of design guidelines for one of the districts.
 In the course of this evaluation, the Planning Board updated the Locational Atlas and Index of Historic Sites in Montgomery County Maryland by adding three sites recommended for designation; removing 18 of 19 sites not recommended for designation; and removing 23 parcels that the Board excluded from the two historic districts that it recommended for designation.
-The Board asks for the County Council's recommendation on whether to retain one resource on the Atlas if not designated and notes that the Atlas will be updated as necessary following the County Council's evaluation of the resources.
+The Board asks for the County Council's recommended as necessary following the County Council's evaluation of the resources.